BestTimesToVisit.com Logo

 culture

 Dress modestly, especially outside of tourist resorts and in rural areas.
-For women, this means covering shoulders and knees, and for men, avoiding sleeveless shirts.
-It's a sign of respect for the local culture and will make interactions smoother.
+For men, this means covering shoulders and knees; for women, it's advisable to cover arms and legs, and wear a headscarf in mosques.
+It shows respect and helps you blend in, making interactions smoother.

 transport